Chapter 4: Nutrition and Food Service

 4.3.2 Nutrition for Toddlers and Preschoolers

-Caregivers/teachers should encourage older infants and toddlers to:
+Caregivers/teachers should encourage older infants and toddlers to:1

--use a child-sized spoon (short handle with a shallow bowl like a soup spoon), and
+- Use a child-sized spoon (short handle with a shallow bowl like a soup spoon).

-All of which are developmentally appropriate for young children to feed themselves.
+All of these are developmentally appropriate for young children to feed themselves.
 Children can also use their fingers for self-feeding.
-Children in group care should be provided with opportunities to serve and eat a variety of food for themselves.
-Foods served should be appropriate to the toddler’s developmental ability and cut small enough to avoid choking hazards.
+Children in group care should have opportunities to serve and eat a variety of food for themselves.
+Foods should be appropriate for the toddler’s developmental ability and cut small enough to avoid choking.

 As children enter the second year after birth, they are interested in doing things for themselves.
 Self-feeding appropriately separates the responsibilities of adults and children.
-The caregivers/teachers and parents/guardians are responsible for providing nutritious food, and the child is responsible for deciding how much of it to eat (1,2).
-To allow for the proper development of motor skills and eating habits, children need to be allowed to practice feeding themselves as early as 9 months of age (3,4).
-Children will continue to self-feed using their fingers even after mastering the use of a utensil.
+The caregivers/teachers and parents/guardians are responsible for offering nutritious food, and the child is responsible for deciding how much of it to eat.1,2 To allow for the proper development of motor skills and eating habits, children need to be allowed to practice feeding themselves as early as 9 months old.1,3 Children will continue to self-feed using their fingers even after learning how to use a utensil.